 - Swelling of your face, lips, tongue, or throat.

-Other symptoms that require you to call your doctor are:
+For example, other symptoms that require you to call your doctor are:

 - Shallow breathing